bradunov/shkola/README.md

 * Install: `docker build -f src/Dockerfile --tag <username>/shkola:v0.0.1 .`

+	* NOTE: This will create the dockerfile from the entire python project in shkola root dir.
+Every time you change the python files, this has to be done to update the docker container

 * Install Azure emulator called [Azurite](https://github.com/Azure/Azurite/tree/legacy-master).
   **IMPORTANT:** install version the old version (v2), not the new one (v3) as the new one doesn't emulate Azure tables.
+This is done by follwing the instructions in the link, with one important DIFFERENCE: type npm install -g azurite@2.7.1, instead of npm install -g azurite, as stated in the instructions, which will the latest version

++ starting Azurite by typing azurite in PowerShell

-* Deploy with result logging in Azure table: `docker run -p 8080:80 --name shkola -e SHKOLA_AZ_TABLE_CONN_STR="<connection_str>" -it <username>/shkola:v0.0.1`.
+* Deploy docker with result logging in Azure table by running in a new PowerShell: `docker run -p 8080:80 --name shkola -e SHKOLA_AZ_TABLE_CONN_STR="<connection_str>" -it <username>/shkola:v0.0.1`.
 Use the following [test](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string) connection string for Azurite emulator: `DefaultEndpointsProtocol=http;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==;TableEndpoint=http://XX.XX.XX.XX:10002/devstoreaccount1`, where XX.XX.XX.XX is your IP address.

+*NOTE: <username> should be the same as in docker build above

 * Local web access: `http://127.0.0.1:8080/main`